 You’ll also feel more confident knowing that the Better Business Bureau, or BBB, gives PracticeSuite an A+ rating.
 That’s not a credential that the BBB bestows lightly, so you can feel comfortable doing business with this company.

 If you’re looking for something more flexible and robust than a simple EMR, but you’re not willing to shell out thousands of dollars right now, PracticeSuite offers the perfect option.
 You can get comfortable with the software using the free version, then upgrade when you need the added functionality.
-To learn more, compare plans and pricing and get started with our free edition.
+To learn more, compare plans and pricing and get started with our trial edition.